Home/ Blog / GMAT / GMAT Focus Graphics Interpretation Questions – The Ultimate Guide

 Pie Chart

-Circular chart divided into sectors proportional to each category’s share.
+A circular chart divided into sectors proportional to each category’s share of the whole.
 Tests proportion and percentage interpretation.

 Bar Chart (Grouped / Stacked)

-Bars whose height represents a value.
-Grouped bars compare side by side; stacked bars show part-to-whole relationships.
+Bars whose height or length represents a value.
+Grouped bars compare categories side by side.
+Stacked bars show part-to-whole relationships within each category.

 Histogram